Iraqi Kurds cast their votes in historic referendum

 - Iran and Turkey fear a vote for independence in Iraq might galvanize similar movements in their countries

-Irbil, Iraq (CNN)Iraqi Kurds have started casting their ballots in a controversial independence referendum Monday as tensions between Iraq's largest ethnic minority and the Iraqi government in Baghdad intensifies.
+Irbil, Iraq (CNN)Iraqi Kurds have started casting their ballots in a controversial independence referendum Monday as tensions between Iraq's largest ethnic minority and the Iraqi government in Baghdad intensified.

 Voting got underway at 8 a.m. local time (1 a.m.
 ET) and will end at 6 p.m. local time (10 a.m.
 ET).
 The first results should be known within 72 hours.